mysql supports the following options, which

 --skip-secure-authto disable it.Note

-The path name to a file containing the server RSA public key used by the server for RSA key pair-based password exchange.
+The path name to a file containing the same RSA public key used by the server for RSA key pair-based password exchange.
 The file must be in PEM format.
-The public key is used for RSA encryption of the client password for connections to the server made using accounts that authenticate with the
+This option applies to clients that connect to the server using an account that authenticates with the

 sha256_passwordplugin.
-This option is ignored for client accounts that do not authenticate with that plugin.
-It is also ignored if password encryption is not needed, as is the case when the client connects to the server using an SSL connection.
+This option is ignored for accounts that do not authenticate with that plugin.
+It is also ignored if RSA-based password exchange is not needed, as is the case when the client connects to the server using a secure connection.